[HISTORY: Adopted by the County Council of Talbot County as indicated in article histories. Amendments noted where applicable.]

 Editor's Note: L. 1978, ch.
 883, approved 5-29-1978, repealed the County's authority to authorize the appropriate County agency to cut and trim weeds and other growth on private property if that action was necessary in order to preserve the environment.

-It shall be the duty of every person as owner, occupant, lessee or agent in charge of land lying within the unincorporated areas of the County, except as otherwise provided in § 117-2, not to allow litter to be deposited or to accumulate, either temporarily or permanently, on such land; provided, however, that this section shall not apply to those activities otherwise allowable under the provisions of Chapter 190, Zoning, of the Talbot County Code relating to solid waste and other approved landfill areas and shall not apply to those persons who store litter in private receptacles for collection or under controlled conditions for industrial processing, such as recycling; provided, however, that in those cases in which storage is made under controlled conditions, the enforcement officer of this article is hereby authorized and empowered to establish reasonable standards for the proper protection of the public health, safety and welfare as it relates to the storage of said material.
+It shall be the duty of every person as owner, occupant, lessee or agent in charge of land lying within the unincorporated areas of the County, except as otherwise provided in § 117-2, not to allow litter to be deposited or to accumulate, either temporarily or permanently, on such land; provided, however, that this section shall not apply to those activities otherwise allowable under the provisions of Chapter 190, Zoning, Subdivision, and Land Development, of the Talbot County Code relating to solid waste and other approved landfill areas and shall not apply to those persons who store litter in private receptacles for collection or under controlled conditions for industrial processing, such as recycling; provided, however, that in those cases in which storage is made under controlled conditions, the enforcement officer of this article is hereby authorized and empowered to establish reasonable standards for the proper protection of the public health, safety and welfare as it relates to the storage of said material.
 Any person depositing litter on the property of another shall, upon conviction thereof, be subject to the penalty provisions of § 117-12 of this article.

 It shall be the duty of every person as owner, occupant, lessee or agent in charge of improved property lying within the unincorporated areas of the County, except as otherwise provided in § 117-2, to maintain same in good repair.
 Whenever improved property is allowed to deteriorate to a condition which is deemed unsafe by the County Engineer, he shall have the authority to request an inspection of same by the Talbot County Health Department and/or the Talbot County Fire Marshal.
-If after inspection the Health Department and/or the Fire Marshal notifies the County Engineer in writing that the property in question constitutes a health or fire hazard, the County Engineer shall be empowered to proceed under the enforcement provisions of this article.
+If after inspection the Health Department and/or the Fire Marshal notifies the County Engineer, in writing, that the property in question constitutes a health or fire hazard, the County Engineer shall be empowered to proceed under the enforcement provisions of this article.

-The County Engineer, or his designated representative, whenever he finds and determines that the requirements as set forth in §§ 117-4, 117-5 and/or 117-6 of this article have been violated, shall notify in writing the owner or the person responsible for the maintenance of the property to remove or properly dispose of the litter or weeds, or both, from the subject property.
+The County Engineer, or his designated representative, whenever he finds and determines that the requirements as set forth in §§ 117-4, 117-5 and/or 117-6 of this article have been violated, shall notify, in writing, the owner or the person responsible for the maintenance of the property to remove or properly dispose of the litter or weeds, or both, from the subject property.
 Such notice shall be by certified mail and addressed to said owner or other responsible person at his last known address or the address last shown on the real property tax records in the Finance Office for Talbot County.
 Such notice, when so addressed and deposited with the postal service with proper postage prepaid, shall be deemed complete and sufficient.
 In the event that such notice is returned by the postal authorities, the County Engineer, or his designated representative, shall cause a copy of the notice to be personally served by an authorized representative upon the owners or occupants of the property or upon any agent of the owner thereof.
 In the event that personal service cannot be accomplished, as aforesaid, after reasonable efforts, then notice shall be accomplished by physical posting on the said property.

-Upon the failure, neglect or refusal of any owner or responsible person, duly notified, to properly dispose of litter or weeds and/or hazardous structures within 10 calendar days after receipt of written notice provided for in § 117-7 above, or within 30 calendar days (including 15 days of physical posting of the property) after the date of such notice in the event the same is returned by the United States Postal Service because of its inability to make delivery of such notice, the County Engineer or his designated representative is hereby authorized and empowered to defray the costs of disposing of such litter or weeds and/or hazardous structures by contract or to order its disposal by County personnel.
+Upon the failure, neglect or refusal of any owner or responsible person, duly notified, to properly dispose of litter or weeds and/or hazardous structures within 10 calendar days after receipt of written notice provided for in § 117-7 above, or within 30 calendar days (including 15 days of physical posting of the property) after the date of such notice in the event the same is returned by the United States Postal Service because of its inability to make delivery of such notice, the County Engineer or his designated representative is hereby authorized and empowered to dispose of such litter or weeds and/or hazardous structures by contract or to order its disposal by County personnel.

 When the County has effected the removal of such litter or weeds and/or hazardous structures, or has paid for its removal, the actual costs thereof, if not paid by such owner prior thereto, shall be charged to the owner of such property on the next regular tax bill forwarded to such owner by the County, and said charge shall be due and payable by said owner at the time of payment of such bill.